Skip to content

 • when the tenant begins trading.

-Depending on the scenario which occurs first, if your fit-out is completed before the end of your fit-out period and you are ready to begin trading, your lease will begin together with your lease obligations, such as paying rent and outgoings.
+Suppose you complete your fit-out before the end of the fit-out period and are ready to start trading.
+In this case, your lease will begin, including your obligations like paying rent and outgoings.

 Other Considerations